-A number of academic journals and scholarly writings published in India are available on open acess and usable under Creative Commons Licences.
-The Legal Information Institute of India, http://www.liiofindia.org/in/journals/, provides access to fourteen academic law journals and collections of scholarly writings published in India, as listed below:
+A number of academic journals and scholarly writings published in India are available on open access and usable under Creative Commons Licences.
+The Legal Information Institute of India (www.liiofindia.org/in/journals/) provides articles from back issues of about fifteen academic law journals or collections of scholarly writings.

-IALS Library holds several hundred books on Indian law.
-The full collection is detailed on the Library Catalogue; recent titles include the following:
+IALS Library holds hundreds of books on Indian law, all listed on the Library Catalogue.
+Recent titles include the following:

 Free access to law movement: the Legal Information Institute of India